-The WHO reports that 45% of member states have less than one physician per 1,000 population.
+The WHO reports that 45 percent of member states have less than one physician per 1,000 population.
 With the Kaiser Family Foundation reporting 27 million Americans lacking health coverage in 2017, access to healthcare is not just an issue in the developing world.
 These numbers help highlight healthcare’s two idealized goals:

 1. That healthcare be accessible to everyone; it’s a human right.